SubramanyaKS/create-basic-web/CONTRIBUTING.md

 # Contribution Guidelines

-Welcome to create-basic-app package!
+Welcome to create-basic-web package!
 We're thrilled that you'd like to contribute to our project.
 Before you get started, please take a moment to review our guidelines.

 <!-- ## Code of Conduct